On the Topology of Kac-Moody groups: Background and Statement of New Results

 \section{Background and Statement of New Results}

-Kac-Moody groups have been extensively studied and much is known about their general structure, representation theory and topology \cite{K1,K2,K3,Ki,Ku,KW,T} (see \cite{Ku} for a modern prespective).
-Their construction begins with a finite integral matrix $A = (a_{i,j})_{i,j \in I}$ with the properties that $a_{i,i} = 2$ and $a_{i,j} \leq 0$ for $i\neq j$.
-Moreover, we demand that $a_{i,j} = 0$ if and only if $a_{j,i} = 0$.
+Kac-Moody groups have been extensively studied and much is known about their general structure, representation theory and topology \cite{K1,KP2,KP3,Ki,Ku,KW,T} (see \cite{Ku} for a modern prespective).
+Their construction begins with a finite integral matrix $A = (a_{ij})_{i,j \in I}$ with the properties that $a_{ii} = 2$ and $a_{ij} \leq 0$ for $i\neq j$.
+Moreover, we demand that $a_{ij} = 0$ if and only if $a_{ji} = 0$.
 These conditions define a {\em Generalized Cartan Matrix}.

 Given a generalized Cartan matrix $A$, one may construct a complex Lie algebra $\gG (A)$ using the Harishchandra-Serre relations.
 This Lie algebra contains a finite dimensional Cartan subalgebra $\gH$ that admits an integral form $\gH_{\Z}$ and a real form $\gH_{\R} = \gH_{\Z}\otimes \R$.
 The lattice $\gH_{\Z}$ contains a finite set of primitive elements $h_i, i \in I$ called "simple coroots".
 Similarly, the dual lattice $\gH_{\Z}^*$ contains a special set of elements called "simple roots" $\alpha_i, i \in I$.
 One may decompose $\gG(A)$ under the adjoint action of $\gH$ to obtain a triangular form as in the classical theory of semisimple Lie algebras.
 Let $\eta_{\pm}$ denote the positive and negative "nilpotent" subalgebras respectively, and let $\gB_{\pm} = \gH \oplus \eta_{\pm}$ denote the corresponding "Borel" subalgebas.
-The structure theory of $\gG(A)$ leads to a construction (in much the same way that Chevalley groups are constructed), of a topological group $G(A)$ called the (minimal, split) Kac-Moody group over the complex numbers.
-The group $G(A)$ supports a canonical anti-linear involution $\omega$, and one defines the unitary form $K(A)$ as the fixed group $G(A)^{\omega}$.
-It is the group $K(A)$ that we refer to as the Kac-Moody group in this article.
+The structure theory of $\gG(A)$ leads to a construction (in much the same way that Chevalley groups are constructed), of a topological group $\Gr(A)$ called the (minimal, split) Kac-Moody group over the complex numbers.
+The group $\Gr(A)$ supports a canonical anti-linear involution $\omega$, and one defines the unitary form $\K(A)$ as the fixed group $\Gr(A)^{\omega}$.
+The inclusion map $\K(A) \subset \Gr(A)$ is a homotopy equivalence.
+It is more convenient for your purposes to work with the group $\K(A)$ in this article.